juanandresgs/Proj-0xA11c/0xA11C_Refactor/README.md

 - [FeatureProof](https://github.com/juanandresgs/FeatureProof.git)

 Before running the 0xA11C scripts, please import the 'structure_pack.h' file in IDA Pro by click on File -> Load File -> Parse C header file (Ctrl+F9).
 This file contains the necessary structures for the scripts to work.
+(NOTE: To avoid parsing errors, make sure the parser is set to <default> in Options->Compiler->Parser)

 Where symbols are available, we recommend switching name demangling settings: Options -> Demangled Names -> Show demangled names as: Names.